fintradev/fintradex/README.md

     target/release/wbuild/fintradex-runtime/fintradex_runtime.wasm named-preset development
 ```

-**Note**: the `relay-chain` and `para-id` flags are mandatory information required by
-Omni Node, and for FintradeX case the value for `para-id` must be set to `1000`, since this
-is also the value injected through [ParachainInfo](https://docs.rs/staging-parachain-info/0.17.0/staging_parachain_info/)
+**Note**: For FintradeX, the `para-id` must be set to `1000`, which is the value injected through the ParachainInfo
 pallet into the `fintradex-runtime`'s storage.
-The `relay-chain` value is set in accordance
-with the relay chain ID where this instantiation of FintradeX will connect to.

 #### Run Omni Node

-Start Omni Node with the generated chain spec.
-We'll start it in development mode (without a relay chain config), producing
+Start Omni Node with the generated chain spec in development mode:
-and finalizing blocks based on manual seal, configured below to seal a block with each second.

 ```bash
 polkadot-omni-node --chain <path/to/chain_spec.json> --dev --dev-block-time 1000
 ```

-However, such a setup is not close to what would run in production, and for that we need to setup a local
-relay chain network that will help with the block finalization.
-In this guide we'll setup a local relay chain
-as well.
-We'll not do it manually, by starting one node at a time, but we'll use [zombienet](https://paritytech.github.io/zombienet/intro.html).

-Follow through the next section for more details on how to do it.
+For production-like testing, you'll need to setup a local relay chain network.
+We use zombienet for this setup.

 ### Zombienet setup with Omni Node

-Assuming we continue from the last step of the previous section, we have a chain spec and we need to setup a relay chain.
-We can install `zombienet` as described [here](https://paritytech.github.io/zombienet/install.html#installation), and
-`zombienet-omni-node.toml` contains the network specification we want to start.
+To setup a complete development environment with relay chain support:

 #### Relay chain prerequisites

-Download the `polkadot` (and the accompanying `polkadot-prepare-worker` and `polkadot-execute-worker`) binaries from
-[Polkadot SDK releases](https://github.com/paritytech/polkadot-sdk/releases).
-Then expose them on `PATH` like so:
+Download the required binaries from the official releases.
+Then expose them on `PATH`:

 ```sh
 export PATH="$PATH:<path/to/binaries>"